tonethar/IGME-330-Master/notes/HW-php-web-service-4.md

 - try **get-jokes.php?limit=5**:
   - you should get 5 jokes back
 - try **get-jokes.php?limit=-1**:
-  - you should get an empty array back
+  - you should get 2 jokes back
 - try **get-jokes.php?limit=fred%20jones**:
-  - you should get an empty array back
+  - you should get 2 jokes back
+- try **get-jokes.php?limit=9999**:
+  - you'll see an error message in the browser because the second argument to `array_rand()` can't be more than the length of the array!
+    - fix it using PHP's `count()` function to get the length of the array - https://www.php.net/manual/en/function.count.php
+- why did we decide on a minium of 2 results?
+It should really be zero:
+  - to keeps things simple  - because the second argument to `array_rand()` can't be less than 2!
+Fix this issue if you want to

 <hr><hr>